Web3NL/motoko-book/src/internet-computer-programming-concepts/actors/actor-to-canister.md

 # From Actor to Canister

 An [actor](internet-computer-programming-concepts/actors.html) is written in Motoko code.
-It defines [_public functions_](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) that can be accessed from outside the Internet Computer (IC).
+It defines [_public shared functions_](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) that can be accessed from outside the Internet Computer (IC).
 A [_client_](/internet-computer-programming-concepts/canister-calling.html), like a laptop or a mobile phone, can send a request over the internet to call one of the public functions defined in an actor.

 Here is the code for _one_ actor defined in its own Motoko source file.
 It contains one public function.